nicm42/100-days-of-code-v2/log 2.md

 **Day 12: 29th November 2020**
 I did this week's Scrimba Weekly Web Dev Challenge, which was to make a flex gallery where an image expands when you click it.
 Which is something I've been thinking of adding into a website, so it was useful to try out.

+**Day 13: 30th November 2020**
+I watched some more videos from my YouTube watch list.
+It's finally down to 30 videos!
+Some of them are just to skim through, some of them I'm saving for when I'm going to use the thing in it.
+But some of them I can definitely watch sooner and get that list more under control.